Facadedevil/Tiny_Yolo/README.md

-# SuperYOLO: Super Resolution Assisted Object Detection in Multimodal Remote Sensing Imagery
+# SuperYOLO: Super Resolution Assisted Object Detection in Multimodal Tiny Imagery
 ⭐ This code has been completely released ⭐

 ⭐ our [article](https://arxiv.org/abs/2209.13351) ⭐